akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 # Conclusion

-At this point, you're pretty much ready to run your old tests with Jest.
+At this point, you're pretty much ready to run the tests with Jest.

 What I liked about Jest is the simple configuration and the "work great by default" philosophy.